 Until around 100 years ago, Salcombe earned most of its living from the sea.
 Fishing, seafaring, boat and later shipbuilding with smuggling and probably some piracy were the principal occupations.
+Here is a brief timeline of events in Salcombe leading up to you visiting the seaside gem with Salcombes Finest!

 References to Salcombe are limited for several centuries after 1244, however, ships of some size were already based in the harbour.
 Twelve ‘barges’ and a ‘ballinger’ were hired to transport troops to Brittany at the start of the Hundred Years War.